Comparison of total $\sigma_k$-curvature: Preliminary

 \begin{define}[$\sigma_k$-curvature] For a Riemannian manifold $(M^n,g)$, let $S_g$ denote the Schouten tensor and $\{\lambda_i\}_{i=1}^n$ its eigenvalues.
 The $\sigma_k$-curvature of $g$ is defined as the $k$-th elementary symmetric polynomial of these eigenvalues:

-where $1 \leq k \leq n$. \end{define} In particular, $\sigma_1$ is the scalar curvature (up to normalization) and $\sigma_n$ gives the sectional curvature determinant.
-Following Reilly \cite{Robert1, Robert2}, an equivalent but more practical definition of $\sigma_k$-curvature was proposed in \cite{2025Volume}:
+where $1 \leq k \leq n$. \end{define} In particular, $\sigma_1$ is the scalar curvature (up to normalization) and $\sigma_n$ gives the determinant of the Schouten tensor.
+Following Reilly \cite{Robert1}, an equivalent but more practical definition of $\sigma_k$-curvature is

 where $\delta_{i_1\cdots i_k}^{j_1\cdots j_k}$ is the generalized Kronecker delta defined as